-There may be some circumstances in which a donation cannot be made.
-Bodies that have suffered extensive trauma or bodies that have suffered from a serious contagious virus like Creutzfeldt-Jacob disease or HIV may not be accepted.
+There may be circumstances in which a donation cannot be made.
+For example, bodies that have suffered extensive trauma or that have suffered from a serious contagious virus like Creutzfeldt-Jacob disease or HIV may not be accepted.

 - Full body donation

-This option may prevent your family from having remains to hold a funeral service.
-Often times tissue banks will handle cremation but remains are not received for some weeks.
-It is best to contact the facility or university in advance of your passing to discuss the details of your donation.
+Be aware that this option may prevent your family from having remains to hold a funeral service.
+Tissue banks will often handle cremation but the remains may not be received for some weeks.
+It is best to contact the institution in advance of your passing to discuss the details of your donation.